 Equipment

-This is a fairly simple cocktail, so you'll really just need a few things to put it together:
+This is a fairly simple cocktail, so you'll really just need a few things to make it.
+Of course, grab a cocktail shaker, strainer and jigger!

 My favorite cocktail tools are from A Bar Above (affiliate link - use my code LKDrinks for 10% off).
-They are super durable and dishwasher safe.
+They are super durable and dishwasher safe too!

 Substitutions